Scroll to navigation

 If you don’t know the page size that your machine uses, you can look it up with getconf PAGESIZE.

-To set up a swap file, it is necessary to create that file before initializing it with mkswap, e.g. using a command like
+Aside from mkswap --file, it is also possible to create the swapfile manually before initializing it with mkswap, e.g. using a command like

 # dd if=/dev/zero of=swapfile bs=1MiB count=$((8*1024))